A Note From The PYC Sailing Committee Chair

 Sailing Basics (Session I)

-Two 4 hour lessons conveniently situated on the weekend consist of both classroom and on-the-water instruction in a Lightning sailboat.
-These lessons will be taught by US Sailing Certified Instructors.
+Two 4 hour lessons conveniently situated on the weekend consist of both classroom and on-the-water instruction in a RS Quest.
+These lessons will be taught US Sailing Certified Instructors.

 Participants will become familiar with sailing terminology, sailboat safety, marlinespike seamanship, rigging, raising and dousing sails, leaving a mooring, steering, the effects of wind, tides, and currents, points of sail, tacking and jibing, controlling the angle of heel, and getting safely back to the dock or mooring in a seamanlike manner.